China's Fosun raises offer for Club Med

-PARIS, (Reuters) - Chinese billionaire Guo Guangchang sweetened his bid for struggling Club Mediterranee at the last minute on Friday, trumping a 24 euro-a-share offer from Italian tycoon Andrea Bonomi in France’s longest-running takeover battle.
+PARIS (Reuters) - Chinese billionaire Guo Guangchang sweetened his bid for struggling Club Mediterranee CMIP.PA at the last minute on Friday, trumping a 24 euro-a-share offer from Italian tycoon Andrea Bonomi in France’s longest-running takeover battle.

 The new offer will give Club Med “an opportunity to grow, with more resources, in its domestic market and in foreign markets where it must develop today,” Jiannong Qian, head of Guo’s Gaillon Invest II vehicle, told a news conference.